AngleProtocol/angle-docs/README.md

 Angle has started with agEUR, a Euro (EUR - €) stablecoin.

-On top of its stablecoin product, Angle protocol also offers to its users ways to:
+On top of its stablecoin product, Angle Protocol also offers to its users ways to:

 - Trade perpetual futures
 - Earn yield from strategies